Irvinehimself/Irvines-Firejail-Extras/README.md

 * `FjTools-SymlinkedProfiles`       : Lists which applications are using Firejail by default.
 * `FjTools-HomeGrownProfiles`       : Lists profiles in `/etc/firejail` which are not owned by Firejail
 * `FjTools-FjTools-DebugProfile`    : A wrapper to launch applications in `firejail --debug` mode.
-  1. It has a lot of nice features like automatically making indexed backups of `<App>.profile`, `<App>local`, and `<App>.net` all of which are cross-referenced to the relevant `firejail --debug` output
+  1. It has a lot of nice features like automatically making indexed backups of `<App>.profile`, `<App>.local`, and `<App>.net` all of which are cross-referenced to the relevant `firejail --debug` output
-  1. By default, it creates the work directory `${HOME}/Desktop/FjTools-DebugFolder` this can be changed `FjTools-shared`
+  1. By default, it creates the work directory `${HOME}/Desktop/FjTools-DebugFolder` this can be changed in `FjTools-shared`
-  1. You should note that it is only output of `firejail --debug` which is `tee`ed to the work directory.
+  1. You should note that it is only the output of `firejail --debug` which is `tee`ed to the work directory.
 Other useful information may be gleaned from the terminal in which it is launched, ie `firejail stderr`.